 Minutes passed as we climbed.
 I stared out of the window watching the world reduce in size.
 The land had become a patchwork of minuscule areas that grew smaller and more distant as I watched the altimeter change.
 It was nearly time…6,000.
 7,000.
 8,000…JUMP!

 Jumping out of the plane – The skydive

 We edged our way to the open plane door and I peered down.
 We were f#cking high up and my eyes were as wide as the goggles I’d been given.
 “Cross your arms over your chest.
 When I tap you on the shoulder, put your hands up.”
 He motioned the same pose you’d use in surrender and it somehow felt fitting.

 “Are you ready?”
 He asked, excitement in his voice.

 I looked once more at the ground below and felt like I was on the edge of space.

 Was I ready?
 It was a good question.
 Should I say no?
 As I stood on the periphery of indecision, Bundy’s eager presence and my own sub-conscious propelled us forward, taking the decision out of my logical hands.
 And just like that, I was no longer in the plane.

-There’s something about seeing the ground racing towards you that makes you holler for your life.
-Experience teaches us that when we jump, it’s a matter of milliseconds before we return to solid ground (with a thud in many cases) and I was convinced with certainty that any moment I would collide with the earth.
+There’s something about seeing the ground racing towards you that makes you scream for your life.
+Experience teaches us that when we jump off most things – a step, a boat – it’s a matter of seconds before we return to solid ground (or water) and I was convinced with certainty that any moment I would collide with the earth.
 But it didn’t happen.
 We were falling fast, but we were not even close to the ground and my brain flooded with confusion.

-Just as I calmed my scream, my head starting to comprehend the wonder of the situation, which is when I felt Bundy’s tap.
-Like a well-trained soldier, I assumed the position and braced a smile, suddenly noticing the Go-Pro once again staring at me (how long had that been there)?
+Just as I calmed my scream, my head starting to comprehend the wonder of the situation, I felt Bundy’s tap.
+Like a well-trained soldier, I assumed the surrender position and braced a smile, suddenly noticing the GoPro once again staring at me (how long had that been there)?

 “Are you ok?” my skydive instructor asked, calm as ever.